-You have 31 days from the date of the event to make changes to your benefit plan(s).
+You have 31 days from the date of the event to make changes to your benefit plan(s); however, your changes and contributions will be effective on the qualifying event date.
 You must also provide documentation within that time frame.